1979 Tampa Bay Buccaneers season: Regular season

 As in 1978, McKay thought that a 9–7 record was a reasonable goal for the season.
 The Buccaneers surprised the NFL by winning the team's first five games, becoming the season's last undefeated team and appearing on the cover of Sports Illustrated.
 It also put them in first place for good in the NFC Central.
 The team's youth became an issue, as the Buccaneers went into a late-season losing streak on the verge of earning the team's first playoff spot.
 It was felt that more veteran leadership would have helped the team during the stretch run.
 Linebacker Dave Lewis publicly stated that the team was "choking", while Selmon—who had played on the expansion team when it began 0–26—compared the difficulty of getting the playoff-clinching win to the difficulty of getting the team's first win.
 After dropping three games in a row, of which winning any of the three would have clinched the division, McKay launched into an obscenity-laced tirade against reporters who called the team a "laughingstock" and "Chokeneers".

 Even against a schedule that featured only two opponents with winning records it took until the final game of the season for the Buccaneers to win their tenth game.
 A better division record gave the Buccaneers the division win over the also-10–6 Chicago Bears.
 Despite being listed by Pro Football Reference as the second-worst team to win 10 games ahead only of the 2012 Colts, the Buccaneers became only the second non-Viking team to win the NFC Central since 1970, and the only one to advance in the playoffs.
 The Buccaneers were considered by many to be an unworthy division champion, even called “cheesecake champions” by opponents, but advanced to the NFC Championship with a 24–17 victory over the Philadelphia Eagles.
 There, with several key players injured, they held the Los Angeles Rams to nine points, but were held scoreless on offense to end their season one game short of the Super Bowl.

 Schedule

-Week 1
+Week 1: vs. Detroit Lions

 Rookie running back Jerry Eckwood rushed for a team record 121 yards, and the overall total of 229 yards rushing also set a team record.
 Lions quarterback Joe Reed was knocked out of the game in the third quarter with a groin injury.
 When Wally Chambers forced the Lions' Horace King to fumble in the first quarter, Lee Roy Selmon returned the ball 29 yards for a touchdown.
 A 62-yard drive led to a touchdown by Ricky Bell, followed by a 66-yard touchdown pass from Doug Williams to Jimmie Giles.
 The Buccaneers then ate up 8½ minutes of the third quarter, finishing off with a touchdown pass to Jim Obradovich.